 Collaborate like a consulting team with workspace options

-If you’re building a deck with others, Piktochart makes sharing ideas and information easy.
-Your account’s workspace has an option to share your work with others to gather feedback.
+If you are building a deck with others, Piktochart makes sharing ideas and information easy.
+Your account workspace has an option to share your work with others to gather feedback.
 You can also keep presentations consistent across the organization by sharing your brand color palette with everyone on your team.

-You can also upload your brand assets to your workspace and make it easy for everyone you’re collaborating with to update slides with colors within an approved menu.
+You can also upload your brand assets to your workspace and make it easy for everyone you are collaborating with to update slides using colors within an approved menu.

 Before and after: Using Piktochart to create a McKinsey-style slide

-It’s not terrible, but it lacks organization and a main point, and the stock photo just isn’t very useful.
+The original slide was not terrible, but it lacked organization and a main point, and the stock photo was not doing much useful work.

 Tips from ex-McKinsey consultants